Woolly Grow™

 At a time when agricultural land is becoming less fertile with an increasingly poorer earth structure, and where more plant nutrients are found in limited quantities, it is necessary to think about circular systems and how we manage our sources of nutrition in ways that causes nutrients and organic matter to be recycled.

-1000 - 2000 tons of wool from Norwegian farms are classified as low value wool that get discarted or burnt.
 The downgraded wool is not suitable for the clothing industry and is not being utilized in other ways.
 Degraded wool is a nutritious resource that can be used in plant pots to reduce plastic consumption and provide nutrition to plants.
-(2)
+(3)

 Bioregion Institute has now received financial support from Handelens Miljøfond for a preproject to develop pots from downgraded wool.
 Together with NORSØK, Toppe Gartneri and Bybonden we are initiating this project in 2022 with the common goal to reduce plastic waste from Norwegian horticulture and agriculture.